I wish we’d all been ready

 The shift went from “let’s fix our world” to “let’s ditch this world”; which created the perfect space for an earth-ditching doctrine to be born.

 What followed from Darby’s rapture teaching in America was a dramatic switch not only in eschatology but in Christian living.
 If Jesus could rapture his people anytime and thus leave the earth for their fiery judgment, then the works and efforts on this world were rendered useless.
-This drastically changed the Antebellum-period view of social justice and restorative work by the church and was then replaced by the ‘soul-saving’ crusades of men like Billy Graham.
+This drastically changed the Antebellum-period view of social justice and restorative work by the church and was then replaced by the ‘soul-saving’ crusades.
 No longer was the mission of the church tied to social progress but instead it was now about getting people to heaven in due time from the coming rapture.

 The Rapture was later placed as a doctrine in the popular Scofield Reference Bible.
 This translation became incredibly popular and the Rapture along with it.
 Many pastors using the Schofield read and taught the Rapture theology with no regards and thus this doctrine made its way into the pews.
 Then in 1995, Tim LaHaye and Jerry B. Jenkins wrote the surprisingly successful Left Behind Series.
 These books gave a fictional story account of the end times through their interpretation of the book of Revelation.
 Their depiction of believers being zapped away in the Rapture, leaving behind neatly folded clothes and a chaotic world has become the common image American Christians envision when thinking about the end.